stnava/ANTPD_antspymm/README.md

 ## Docker

-Build the container with the Dockerfile that is included with ANTsPyMM.
+Build the container with the Dockerfile that is included within this repository.

 ```bash
 docker build -t antspymm-test .